paolocar88/ft260UI_CMS_PS_dist_ctrl/README.md

 ## Functionality (CMS BTL PS distribution board control)

-The `Init board` button initializes the settings of the PCA9555s and sets the default of each channel to `off`.
+The `Init board` button initializes the settings of the PCA9555s and reads the current status of the board.

+The `Read status` button reads the current status of the switches and updates the GUI accordingly.

 The individual (`RU#`) `ON` or `OFF` buttons configure the corresponding switch.